two women creating an llc

 Member-management is the normal default rule of state law.
 This means that if managers are not selected in the Articles of Organization LLC forms, the members will direct the affairs of the LLC.

-What is a publication requirement?
+What is an LLC publication requirement?

 A few states require notice to be published in a newspaper that an LLC has been formed.
-States with this requirement for LLCs include: Arizona, Nebraska, and New York.
+States with this requirement for LLCs include Arizona, Nebraska, and New York.
 The Published Notice of Formation Service can be added to a BizFilings LLC Formation Service order in each of these states.
 For New York limited liability entities (Limited Liability Company, Limited Partnership, Limited Liability Partnership), the New York Published Notice of Formation Service can also be purchased independently from BizFilings.

 In New York, limited liability entities are required to publish notice of their formation or registration in two New York newspapers and to file proof of publication with the Department of State within 120 days.
 The publication is made at the county level in two newspapers.
 Failure to comply with the publication requirement by the deadline results in the suspension of a company's authority to do business in the State of New York.